Evan-Coleman/Navius/docs/roadmaps/11-aws-integration.md

 This roadmap prioritizes a practical AWS integration that:

-1. **Puts security first**: IAM roles with least privilege, secure VPC configuration, and proper authentication integration with Microsoft Entra
+1. **Centralizes authentication**: Microsoft Entra authentication is fully implemented here, including JWT validation, security context, and integration with AWS services.

-2. **Focuses on essential AWS services**: The implementation centers around RDS (PostgreSQL), ElastiCache (Redis), and container deployment to ECS/Fargate
+2. **Centralizes observability**: CloudWatch integration for logs, metrics, and distributed tracing is implemented here, providing a unified observability solution.

-3. **Optimizes for Axum**: The implementation pattern leverages Axum's middleware and state management for AWS service integration
+3. **Centralizes deployment**: GitLab CI/CD pipeline configuration for building, testing, and deploying to AWS is managed here.

-4. **Streamlines deployments**: GitLab CI/CD integration provides automated build, test, and deployment pipelines
+4. **Focuses on AWS services**: The implementation centers around RDS (PostgreSQL), ElastiCache (Redis), Secrets Manager, CloudWatch, and container deployment to ECS/Fargate.

-5. **Ensures proper observability**: CloudWatch integration enables comprehensive logging, metrics, and alerting
+5. **Optimizes for Axum**: The implementation leverages Axum's middleware and state management for clean AWS service integration.

-This approach provides the fastest path to a secure, production-ready AWS deployment while avoiding unnecessary complexity and focusing on the specific technologies in your stack.
+This approach provides the fastest path to a secure, production-ready AWS deployment while avoiding unnecessary complexity and duplication across roadmaps.

 ## References
 - [AWS SDK for Rust](https://github.com/awslabs/aws-sdk-rust)